microsoft/aed-blockchain-learn-content/README.md

 1. Introduction
 2. Learn what smart contracts are
-3. Exercise: Install the Blockchain Development Kit for Ethereum
+3. Install dependencies needed for the Blockchain Developer Kit for Ethereum
-4. Exercise: Install truffle
+4. Exercise: Install and get started with the Blockchain Development Kit for Ethereum
-5. Exercise: Write a smart contract
+5. Exercise: Install truffle
-6. Exercise: Test your smart contract
+6. Exercise: Write a smart contract
-7. Use best practices for smart contracts
+7. Exercise: Test your smart contract
-8. Knowledge check
+9. Knowledge check
 9. Summary

 **Status:** In progress